 |Annual company-car tax cost (20%/40%)

-Unlike some plug-in hybrids, the X3 xDrive30e doesn't command a big premium over its purely fossil-fuelled relatives.
-But that's only half the story – when it comes to running costs, particularly for company-car drivers, the hybrid is the clear winner.
+Unlike rivals such as the Audi Q5, the X3 xDrive30e doesn't command a hefty premium over its purely fossil-fuelled relatives.
+But that's only half the story – the hybrid is the clear winner for company-car drivers.

 BMW X3 hybrid insurance group

 BMW offers a three-year/unlimited-mileage warranty on all its cars, so that applies here.
 However, as is often the case, there's a separate arrangement for the electrical element.
-The car's battery is covered by a six-year/60,000-mile warranty as standard; provided you've kept up with recommended servicing, you can pay to extend the warranty after this.
+The car's battery has a six-year/60,000-mile warranty as standard; provided you've kept up with recommended servicing, you can pay to extend the warranty afterwards.

 Service intervals vary with use, but BMW offers an easy-to-understand payment plan to spread the cost.
 A BMW service plan includes two services, fluid top-ups and complimentary car cleaning, and can be transferred to another BMW model if required.

 In This Review